opensafely-core/ehrql/docs/explanation/examples.md

 :construction: Ethnicity is incompletely coded within primary care.
 More detail will be added in the future on how to improve ethnicity capture by incorporating data from secondary care.

 Ethnicity can be defined using a codelist.
 There are a lot of individual codes that can used to indicate a patients' fine-grained ethnicity.
 To make analysis more manageable, ethnicity is therefore commonly grouped into higher level categories.
 Above, we described how you can [import codelists that have a category column](#some-examples-using-codelist_from_csv).
-You can use a codelist like this to map clinical event codes for ethnicity to higher level categories like this:
+You can use a codelist with a category column to map clinical event codes for ethnicity to higher level categories as in this example:

 ```python
 from ehrql import Dataset